josephearl/awesome-retrospectives/README.md

 For when you need to run a retrospective with a distributed team over the internet.

-* [Fun Retro](http://funretro.github.io/distributed/) - Distributed retrospective board with virtual stickies.
+* [Fun Retro](http://funretro.github.io/distributed/) - Distributed retrospective board with voting.
+* [Ideaboardz](http://www.ideaboardz.com) - Distributed retrospective board with voting and export functionality.
+* [Retrium](https://www.retrium.com) - Commercial distributed retrospective tools with a number of retrospective styles.